USA Visa Requirements

 What if I fail to submit to fingerprinting?

 Travellers who refuse to be fingerprinted and photographed will likely be refused entry to the USA.
-For more information visit the US Government website.
+For more information visit the US Department of Homeland Security website.